-What Is The Difference Between An Air Purifier And An Ionizer?
+What Are The Difference Between Air Purifiers And Ionizers?

 Which Is Better: Air Purifier VS Ionizer?

 Go with a HEPA air purifier if you have asthma, allergies, or other respiratory diseases.
-A HEPA air purifier is proven to be safe and effective against the tiniest microscopic particles, including viruses.
-The reduction of particulate matter and allergens in the air will alleviate your allergy symptoms and prevent them from coming back.
-It is also better suited for those with babies, children, or elderly at home susceptible to ozone.
+A HEPA air purifier is proven safe and effective against the tiniest microscopic particles, including viruses.
+Reducing particulate matter and allergens in the air will alleviate your allergy symptoms and prevent them from returning.
+It is also better suited for those with babies, children, or the elderly at home susceptible to ozone.
 While Ionizer will remove pollutants in the air, there is a risk that the fallen pollutants will resurface when disturbed.
 You may also expose yourself to an insignificant low concentration level of ozone.
 Toxic gas can cause shortness of breath, chest pain, throat irritation, breathing issue, and lung scarring.

 The table below shows the summary of an air purifier VS an ionizer.